 What I can’t relate to (but wish I could) are Edie’s countless and meaningless sexual encounters, a string of which take place with her male co-workers.
 She provides a list of who, how, and where.
 At the end of this list is Eric, an older white man she meets online and eventually moves in with, after being invited to do so by his wife!
 Yup, it’s an open marriage, both have, um, interesting professions.
 Another interesting twist in the couple’s marriage is their adopted young Black daughter, whom Eric never mentioned.
 Edie haltingly befriends Akila.
 Calling it a big sister-little sister relationship would be a stretch, but unlike the case at the office, Edie doesn’t feel threatened by the presence of a fellow “other.”
 Only Edie can teach Akila the ins and outs of managing her kinky hair, and Akila gives her tips on how to navigate her parents.

-Overall, I enjoyed reading Luster because while it allowed some escapism through some escapades I’d never partake in, I could also see myself in Edie.
+Overall, the only reason/part I enjoyed reading Luster is because while it allowed some escapism through some escapades I’d never partake in, I could also see myself in Edie.
 Through her awkwardness and poor decisions, I root for her, which means I also root for myself.
+On the other hand, at some point the novel seemed to take a strange turn in which it seemed like it was a totally different story.
+I had high hopes for reading it when I started it, but I was left baffled.